DukeLarsey/Linux-Administration-Project/README.md

 ```bash
 sudo usermod -aG Finance IT_Admin
 ```
-This command adds the user IT_Admin to the management group without removing them from any existing groups.
+This command adds the user IT_Admin to the other groups without removing them from any existing groups.
 The -aG flag ensures the user is appended to the specified group(s), preserving their current group memberships.

 <br>

-2. Verify group membership
+2. Verify group membership:
 ```bash
 groups IT_Admin
 ```